gragusa/CovarianceMatrices.jl/README.md

 Three classes of estimators are considered:

 1. **HAC** - heteroskedasticity and autocorrelation consistent (Andrews, 1996; Newey and West, 1994)
-2. **HC**  - hetheroskedasticity (White, 1982)
+2. **HC**  - hetheroskedasticity consistent (White, 1982)
-3. **CRVE** - cluster robust (Arellano, 1986)
+3. **CRVE** - cluster robust (Arellano, 1986; Bell, 2002)

-The typical application of these estimators is to conduct robust inference about parameters of a model.
-This is accomplished by extending methods defined in [StatsBase.jl](http://github.com/JuliaStat/StatsBase.jl) and [GLM.jl](http://github.com/JuliaStat/GLM.jl).
+The typical application of these estimators is to conduct robust inference about parameters of generalized linear models.

 # Quick tour